 - implement feedback and other recommendations from External Examiners

 All changes to the programme will be implemented in consultation with relevant students and other stakeholders, setting out the reasons for the proposed amendment(s), and compliance with the requirements of the UCEM Code of Practice on Programme Monitoring, Amendment, Review and Discontinuation.
 Should such an eventuality occur during the admissions and registration process, applicants will be informed immediately of any change and the alternative arrangements that have been put in place.
 Existing students will be informed of when the changes will be effective from, which will usually be the next academic year (commencing the 1st September).

 Career and study progression

 Certificates of Higher Education serve as a springboard for further study and/or entry into the professional workforce.
 This programme equips students with the essential subject knowledge and study skills to enable them to enter and work within the real estate and surveying areas of practice within the property industry.
 The opportunities available are fairly extensive and include but are not limited to the following career paths:

 - Property agency and management

 - Quantity surveying

 - Residential estate agency

 Students who successfully complete the Certificate of Higher Education will be allowed to progress at an advanced level on to the UCEM BSc programmes which offer the opportunity to achieve either a Diploma of Higher Education (Dip HE) or a Bachelor of Science degree.
-The level of entry into the BSc will be dependent on student’s prior performance, diet of modules passed and specialist BSc selected.
-Consideration here will be on given on the prior award level (Pass, Merit or Distinction) and the mapping of prior learning outcomes.
+Advanced entry to a BSc programme at another institution will be dependent upon that institution’s recognition of prior learning policy.

 Entrants to this Programme are normally required to have attained one of the following: